Weltried/server/README.md

 # server
-Servers is running on Azure instance.
+~~Servers are running on Azure instance.~~
-* weltried.ga
+**The Server is not running any longer.**

+~~* weltried.ga~~

-* A test server which just return constant value to client is running independently.
+* A test server which just returns constant value to client is running independently.

-* A Main Server will only communicate with a client, which means server system is Reverse Proxy.
+* A Main Server is a only way that a client can communicate with, which means that server system is Reverse Proxy.
     - Only the Main Server communicates with others which are AI-Model Server and Database.

 ## About Test Server
-The test server is developed by Node.js express.
-It is running on port 8080.
+The test server is developed by Node.js express. ~~It is running on port 8080.~~
-* You can test server using `curl` command.
+* You can test the server using `curl` command.

 * (POST) http://weltried.ga:8080/user
 ``` bash